Warm Home Discount 2021/22

 Those in the Broader Group who have been successful with an application and are waiting for the rebate to come through should hold off switching suppliers until it comes through to avoid missing out.

-Not only do you have to meet certain eligibility requirements to benefit from the scheme, your energy supplier will also need to take part in it.
-Lots of energy suppliers are signed up to the scheme, including the big six, find out if your energy supplier is part of the scheme with the table below.
+Not only do you have to meet certain eligibility requirements to benefit from the scheme, but your energy supplier will also need to take part in it.
+Lots of energy suppliers are signed up to the scheme, including the big six, find out if yours is part of the scheme at the Gov.uk website here.

 Remember that if your energy supplier provides your home with gas as well as electricity and you’re eligible for the Warm Home Discount then you might be able to get the discount on your gas bill instead.